tatwan/stock_timeseries_forecasting/README.md

 Models that I expect to test:

-* Time Series: ARMA, ARIMA, and GARCH
+* Time Series: ARIMA, VAR
-* ML: Random Forest and other ensemble tree-based regressors
+* ML: Facebook Prophet with an added linear part (a General Additive Model GAM )
-* DL: A RNN/LSTM for Time Series data
+* DL: An LSTM for Time Series data
-* Finally test Facebook Prophet library as a forecasting tool

 ## Model Deployment

-I will deploy the selected model using Streamlit so users can interact and pick a stock (symbol) and then have the model create predict future prices (1 week or 2 week look ahead forecast).
+I would like to test and deploy the selected model using Streamlit so users can interact and pick a stock (symbol) and then have the model create predict future prices (1 week or 2 week look ahead forecast).